SAP-samples/ui5-typescript-helloworld/README.md

 As the focus is on the TypeScript setup, the app code itself is quite minimal, it is not using models, translation files etc.

-There is also [a detailed step-by-step guide](step-by-step.md), which explains how this setup is created and how all the bits and pieces fit together!
+<b>This repository also contains [a detailed step-by-step guide](step-by-step.md), which explains how this setup is created and how all the bits and pieces fit together</b>